 Pierce built the hotel to provide lodging for land seekers settling the region and traveling salesmen.
 The hotel was refinished and painted in the 1930s.
 During World War II, wives and girlfriends of soldiers at Camp Hulen in Palacios would frequent the inn.
 Since World War II, the camp closed and freight train service stopped.
 The Hotel stopped renting rooms for awhile, in 1972.

 In 1977, Able Pierce, Jonathan Pierce’s grandson, and his wife Ruth renovated and reopened the hotel.
-The hotel was deeded to the Blessing Historical Society, which currently operates the hotel.
+The hotel was deeded to the Blessing Historical Foundation, which currently operates the hotel.
 The hotel has 25 rooms, most which have a semiprivate bathroom or share a bathroom in a hall.
 The hotel also has a popular coffee shop and restaurant, where locals gather to discuss community events.